PC Add moving average to chart

 updated

-On MetaTrader4 (MT4) / MetaTrader5 (MT5), you can display Moving Average (MA).
-MA is one of the most frequently used technical analysis methods.
-The MA shows a line graph of the average price during a certain period (usually the close price is used) and is used to determine trends.
-There are several types of MAs including the Simple Moving Average (SMA) as well as the Exponential Moving Average (EMA), which is used when you want to focus on the most recent price.
+In MetaTrader 4 (MT4) and MetaTrader 5 (MT5), you can display the Moving Average (MA), one of the most commonly used technical indicators.
+There are several types of MAs, including the Simple Moving Average (SMA), as wel as the Exponential Moving Average (EMA), which places more emphasis on recent prices.

 Here we will look at how to add MA to charts on MT4/MT5.